AustinClojure/workshop-docs/Pages/5-reorg.md

-Add a file in the src directory, this moves the server stuff out of the `handler.clj` file:
+Add a new file in the src directory, this moves the server stuff out of the `handler.clj` file:

 ```clojure
 (ns chatter.main